 Temporary Exhibition “Leaving a Mark on History.
 Treasures from Greek Museums”

-The National Institute of Archaeology with Museum at the Bulgarian Academy of Sciences takes a great pleasure to present an international exhibition which has been realized within fruitful collaboration with the National Archaeological Museum, Athena and Numismatic Museum, Athena, Greece.
+The National Archaeological Institute with Museum at the Bulgarian Academy of Sciences takes a great pleasure to present an international exhibition which has been realized within fruitful collaboration with the National Archaeological Museum, Athena and Numismatic Museum, Athena, Greece.
 The exhibition introduces the visitors to the material and spiritual achievements of the Hellenic culture, from prehistoric times until the 19th century.
 Seals, coins and more items for everyday activities dating from different historic periods conduce to realizing the profound and eternal historic value of the Hellenic legacy.

 The exhibition is divided into six thematic sections revealing some of the most important aspects of the life in ancient Greece of lasting significance for the modern European culture.